ClimateMind/climatemind-backend/README.md

 6. When done using the dashboard, close the browser and stop the script from running by going to the terminal and pressing [CTRL + C]

+## Modifying the Database or Updating Records

+The following steps are necessary to perform if a new model is added to the database in models.py

+1. Open the terminal and issue the following commands

+2. flask db migrate -m "leave a comment about changes here"

+3. flask db upgrade

+4. Then, open up climatemind.py and make sure to import the model and add it to the shell context

+If you'd like to add a new entry to the database without using the application, open the terminal and type 'flask shell'.
+All of the models outlined in the shell context from climatemind.py will be available for use here.

+As an example,

+u = User(username='kameron', email='kameron@climatemind.com')
+db.session.add(u)
+db.session.commit()